PaddlePaddle/PaddleOCR/doc/doc_en/update_en.md

 # RECENT UPDATES
+- 2020.12.15 update Data synthesis tool, i.e., [Style-Text](../../StyleText/README.md)，easy to synthesize a large number of images which are similar to the target scene image.
+- 2020.11.25 Update a new data annotation tool, i.e., [PPOCRLabel](../../PPOCRLabel/README.md), which is helpful to improve the labeling efficiency.
+Moreover, the labeling results can be used in training of the PP-OCR system directly.
+- 2020.9.22 Update the PP-OCR technical article, https://arxiv.org/abs/2009.09941
+- 2020.9.19 Update the ultra lightweight compressed ppocr_mobile_slim series models, the overall model size is 3.5M, suitable for mobile deployment.
+- 2020.9.17 update [English recognition model](./doc/doc_en/models_list_en.md#english-recognition-model) and [Multilingual recognition model](doc/doc_en/models_list_en.md#english-recognition-model), `English`, `Chinese`, `German`, `French`, `Japanese` and `Korean` have been supported.
+Models for more languages will continue to be updated.
+- 2020.8.24 Support the use of PaddleOCR through whl package installation，please refer  [PaddleOCR Package](./doc/doc_en/whl_en.md)
+- 2020.8.21 Update the replay and PPT of the live lesson at Bilibili on August 18, lesson 2, easy to learn and use OCR tool spree.
+[Get Address](https://aistudio.baidu.com/aistudio/education/group/info/1519)
 - 2020.9.22 Update the PP-OCR technical article, https://arxiv.org/abs/2009.09941
 - 2020.9.19 Update the ultra lightweight compressed ppocr_mobile_slim series models, the overall model size is 3.5M (see [PP-OCR Pipline](../../README.md#PP-OCR-Pipline)), suitable for mobile deployment.
 [Model Downloads](../../README.md#Supported-Chinese-model-list)
 - 2020.9.17 Update the ultra lightweight ppocr_mobile series and general ppocr_server series Chinese and English ocr models, which are comparable to commercial effects.
 [Model Downloads](../../README.md#Supported-Chinese-model-list)